-Peter Katina is a Slovak accordionist focused mainly on contemporary music.
+Peter Katina (1975) is a Slovak accordionist focused mainly on contemporary music.
 He started playing accordion at the age of six.
 Already during his studies at the primary music school he won many prizes in accordion competitions.
-Since 1993 he studied at the Academy of Performing Arts in Bratislava.
-The Ministry of Education of the Slovak Republic awarded him for excellent results in studies which he graduated with the V.C. praise certificate for excellent school performance in 1998.
+He studied at the Academy of Performing Arts in Bratislava.
+The Ministry of Education of the Slovak Republic awarded him for excellent results in studies which he graduated with the V.C. praise certificate for excellent school performance.

-He won several prizes at international competitions, he is a winner of Coupe Mondiale C.I.A. competition in 1996 and a laureate of competitions in Denmark, France and Switzerland.
-For his study results he won the Volksbank Grand Prix for excellent university graduates.
-After the graduation at the Academy in Bratislava Peter Katina studied at the Carl Nielsen Music Academy in Odense, Denmark, where he finished his studies specializing on contemporary music performance with brilliant study results under prof.Owen Murray in 2001.
+He won several prizes at international competitions, he is a winner of Coupe Mondiale C.I.A. competition and a laureate of competitions in Denmark, France and Switzerland.
+After the graduation at the Academy in Bratislava Peter Katina studied at the Carl Nielsen Music Academy in Odense, Denmark, where he finished his studies specializing on contemporary music performance with brilliant study results under prof.Owen Murray.
 Later he continued in postgraduate studies at the Academy of Performing Arts in Bratislava.

 Already during his studies Peter Katina inclined to contemporary music performance and was the initiator of several accordion compositions both in Slovakia and abroad.
-He cooperated with composers as Per Nørgård, Toshio Hosokawa, Lars Graugaard, Magnar Åm, Shai Cohen, in Slovakia with Jozef Podprocký, Evgeny Irshai, Iris Szeghy, Peter Machajdík, Miroslav Tóth and many others.
+He cooperated with composers as Per Nørgård, Toshio Hosokawa, Lars Graugaard, Magnar Åm, Shai Cohen, in Slovakia with Jozef Podprocký, Evgeny Irshai, Peter Machajdík and many others.
 He also gave the first performance of concertos for accordion and orchestra by Igor Dibák, Joseph Kolkovich and Evgeny Irshai.
 Peter Katina gave concerts in Denmark, Great Britain, Germany, Poland, Hungary, Serbia and Czech Republic.

-Besides his concert activities he is also active as a teacher at Conservatory of Jozef Adamovič in Košice.
-At the same time he also works as a music publicist, he is an author of a significant number of articles and reviews published in different music magazines.
-He worked as an external collaborator at the Slovak Radio, where he presented his own programs on classical music and jazz and he works as a lecturer of dramaturgy at the Košice State Philharmonic.
-Peter Katina also presented a three year public serie of popularizing lectures on music entitled MusicZoom:Unconventional talkshow about music.
+Besides his concert activities he also works as a teacher at Conservatory of Jozef Adamovič in Košice and as a lecturer of dramaturgy at the Košice State Philharmonic.
+At the same time he is also active as a music publicist, he wrote a significant number of articles and reviews published in different music magazines.
+He worked as an external collaborator of the Slovak Radio, where he presented his own programs on classical music and jazz.
+Peter Katina also presented a public serie of popularizing lectures on music called MusicZoom:Unconventional talkshow about music.
 He is the autor of the book Hudba inak (Music in a Different Way).